yadakhov/awesome-request-network/README.md

 ### How can I buy Request tokens with fiat?

 There is no way to purchase REQ directly with fiat.
-You will first have to buy Bitcoin or Ethereum from an exchange that excepts fiat deposits.
+You will first have to buy Ethereum or Bitcoin from an exchange that excepts fiat deposits.

-Then you will have to transfers the Bitcoin/Ethereum to the crypto currency exchange such as Binance or Kucoin.
+Then transfer the Ethereum to a crypto currency exchange such as Binance or Kucoin to trade for Request tokens.

 ### Where can I trade Request tokens?